Economic Relief Task Force (COVID-19)

 Rent and Mortgage Payment Program

-The Berrien Community Foundation, Southwestern Michigan Tourist Council and Cornerstone Alliance have partnered to create a zero-interest loan program for Berrien County businesses and nonprofit entities that have a rent or mortgage payment due in April and/or May of 2020.
+The Berrien Community Foundation, Southwestern Michigan Tourist Council and Cornerstone Alliance have partnered to create a zero-interest loan program for Berrien County businesses and nonprofit entities that have a rent or mortgage payment due.

 SBA Disaster Loan Assistance

 Businesses in Michigan have access to low-interest loans for small businesses that have been negatively impacted by COVID-19.
-To apply, you can locate the online application here.
-If you prefer to submit your application by mail, please print, complete and return your application.
+You can find application information and additional resources here.

 SBA Microloan Program at Cornerstone Alliance